lun0522/lighter/README.md

 #### 3.2.1.4 TextureBuffer, OffscreenBuffer, DepthStencilBuffer and MultisampleBuffer

-These buffers manage device memory of images.
+These buffers manage device image memory.
 Among them, **TextureBuffer** is the only one that copies data from the host at construction, since it stores texture images loaded from files.
 Other buffers are used as rendering targets.

 These buffers are usually managed by the **Image** classes, and the user may not need to directly instantiate them.